Grilling season is upon us, and this year I’ve decided to master the art of America’s summertime grilling favorite—the hamburger.

 Flip the burgers at least once during cooking, or as often as you wish.
 Do not press down on the patties at any time.

-7 Serve: Serve with tomato jam, mayonnaise, bacon jam, garlic aioli, blue cheese sauce, sautéed mushrooms, Thousand Island, or the classic and always wonderful lettuce, tomato, pickles and red onion.
+Serve with tomato jam, mayonnaise, bacon jam, garlic aioli, blue cheese sauce, sautéed mushrooms, Thousand Island, or the classic and always wonderful lettuce, tomato, pickles, and red onion.